ThomDietrich/EXIFDateTimeAdjust/README.md

 While transfering, synchronizing, tagging and processing/editing picture files, the mentioned timestamps are often changed, updated or deleted.

 EXIFDateTimeAdjust is a python script that analyzes all JPG-files in one folder (provided as parameter) and corrects timestamps if necessary.

-The script is based on pyexiv2 and was testet under Windows 7 x64
+The script is based on pyexiv2 and was tested under Windows 7 (x64) + python2.7